SolarEdge Technologies (NASDAQ:SEDG) Price Target Cut to $322.00

-SolarEdge Technologies (NASDAQ:SEDG) had its target price decreased by Credit Suisse Group from $324.00 to $322.00 in a research note issued to investors on Tuesday, Benzinga reports.
-The brokerage currently has a “neutral” rating on the semiconductor company’s stock.
-Credit Suisse Group’s target price indicates a potential upside of 40.00% from the company’s current price.
+SolarEdge Technologies (NASDAQ:SEDG) had its price objective dropped by Credit Suisse Group from $324.00 to $322.00 in a report issued on Monday, Benzinga reports.
+The brokerage presently has a “neutral” rating on the semiconductor company’s stock.
+Credit Suisse Group’s price target suggests a potential upside of 46.10% from the stock’s current price.

-A number of other brokerages have also recently issued reports on SEDG.
-Morgan Stanley dropped their target price on shares of SolarEdge Technologies from $323.00 to $312.00 and set an “overweight” rating for the company in a report on Monday, April 26th.
-Oppenheimer reiterated a “hold” rating on shares of SolarEdge Technologies in a report on Wednesday, February 17th.
-Bank of America initiated coverage on shares of SolarEdge Technologies in a report on Thursday, April 1st.
-They issued a “neutral” rating and a $306.00 price target on the stock.
-Susquehanna upgraded shares of SolarEdge Technologies from a “neutral” rating to a “positive” rating in a report on Thursday, March 25th.
-Finally, Susquehanna Bancshares upgraded shares of SolarEdge Technologies from a “neutral” rating to a “positive” rating and set a $345.00 target price on the stock in a report on Friday, March 19th.
-Three investment analysts have rated the stock with a sell rating, eight have issued a hold rating and eleven have assigned a buy rating to the company’s stock.
-SolarEdge Technologies presently has a consensus rating of “Hold” and an average price target of $304.89.
+A number of other brokerages also recently commented on SEDG.
+Truist reduced their price target on SolarEdge Technologies from $435.00 to $325.00 in a report on Wednesday, May 5th.
+Truist Securities decreased their price objective on SolarEdge Technologies from $435.00 to $325.00 in a report on Wednesday, May 5th.
+Tudor Pickering began coverage on SolarEdge Technologies in a research note on Tuesday, April 13th.
+They set a “buy” rating and a $327.00 price target for the company.
+Canaccord Genuity decreased their price target on SolarEdge Technologies from $350.00 to $260.00 and set a “hold” rating for the company in a research note on Tuesday, May 4th.
+Finally, Needham & Company LLC reaffirmed a “hold” rating on shares of SolarEdge Technologies in a research note on Wednesday, February 17th.
+Three investment analysts have rated the stock with a sell rating, seven have issued a hold rating and twelve have issued a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Hold” and a consensus price target of $298.90.

-In other news, VP Meir Adest sold 10,000 shares of the company’s stock in a transaction that occurred on Thursday, April 1st.
-The shares were sold at an average price of $288.59, for a total value of $2,885,900.00.
-Following the completion of the sale, the vice president now directly owns 310,211 shares of the company’s stock, valued at approximately $89,523,792.49.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, Director Marcel Gani sold 1,000 shares of the company’s stock in a transaction that occurred on Monday, March 1st.
-The stock was sold at an average price of $304.53, for a total transaction of $304,530.00.
+In other SolarEdge Technologies news, Director More Avery sold 3,480 shares of the business’s stock in a transaction on Friday, February 26th.
+The shares were sold at an average price of $300.30, for a total transaction of $1,045,044.00.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, VP Meir Adest sold 10,000 shares of SolarEdge Technologies stock in a transaction on Monday, May 3rd.
+The stock was sold at an average price of $261.23, for a total transaction of $2,612,300.00.
+Following the transaction, the vice president now owns 306,350 shares in the company, valued at approximately $80,027,810.50.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 31,222 shares of company stock valued at $9,185,473 over the last three months.
-2.90% of the stock is currently owned by company insiders.
+Insiders have sold 41,222 shares of company stock worth $11,797,773 over the last ninety days.
+Insiders own 2.90% of the company’s stock.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in SEDG.
-Optimum Investment Advisors raised its holdings in shares of SolarEdge Technologies by 100.0% during the first quarter.
-Optimum Investment Advisors now owns 100 shares of the semiconductor company’s stock valued at $29,000 after acquiring an additional 50 shares during the period.
-Valeo Financial Advisors LLC increased its stake in SolarEdge Technologies by 1,225.0% in the 4th quarter.
-Valeo Financial Advisors LLC now owns 106 shares of the semiconductor company’s stock valued at $34,000 after buying an additional 98 shares during the period.
-Defined Wealth Management LLC acquired a new position in SolarEdge Technologies in the 4th quarter valued at approximately $37,000.
-TCI Wealth Advisors Inc. grew its position in SolarEdge Technologies by 82.8% in the first quarter.
-TCI Wealth Advisors Inc. now owns 117 shares of the semiconductor company’s stock worth $34,000 after acquiring an additional 53 shares in the last quarter.
-Finally, Capital Asset Advisory Services LLC bought a new stake in SolarEdge Technologies in the fourth quarter worth approximately $41,000.
-Institutional investors and hedge funds own 77.52% of the company’s stock.
+Large investors have recently modified their holdings of the company.
+Optimum Investment Advisors lifted its holdings in shares of SolarEdge Technologies by 100.0% during the first quarter.
+Optimum Investment Advisors now owns 100 shares of the semiconductor company’s stock worth $29,000 after purchasing an additional 50 shares during the period.
+Valeo Financial Advisors LLC lifted its holdings in shares of SolarEdge Technologies by 1,225.0% during the fourth quarter.
+Valeo Financial Advisors LLC now owns 106 shares of the semiconductor company’s stock worth $34,000 after purchasing an additional 98 shares during the period.
+TCI Wealth Advisors Inc. lifted its holdings in SolarEdge Technologies by 82.8% in the first quarter.
+TCI Wealth Advisors Inc. now owns 117 shares of the semiconductor company’s stock valued at $34,000 after buying an additional 53 shares during the period.
+Defined Wealth Management LLC acquired a new position in SolarEdge Technologies in the fourth quarter valued at $37,000.
+Finally, Institutional & Family Asset Management LLC acquired a new position in SolarEdge Technologies in the first quarter valued at $38,000.
+Institutional investors own 77.52% of the company’s stock.

 SolarEdge Technologies Company Profile